soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 Make the file install.sh executable
 From a terminal execute ./install.sh

+Open VMD.
+Now you should have the Chitin_Builder menu installed under Extensions/Modeling/Chitin Builder/

 Note: The installation script assumes that VMD is localted in the default folder /usr/local/lib.
 You can modify this setting by editing the install.sh file with any editor of your choice.

 -------------------------------------------